wilsonmar/wilsonmar.github.io/_posts/2018-01-03-hacker-sustainer.md

    3. Automate setup.
    4. Store code in repositories and secrets in vaults.
    5. Write for re-usability by coding variables.
-   6. Use feature flags to specify destructive operations to ensure actual intent
+   6. Use feature flags to specify destructive operations to ensure actual intent.
-   7. Output counts of what was processed
+   7. Output counts of what was processed.
-   8. Measure how long processes take - output folders and files with date/time stamps
+   8. Measure how long processes take - output folders and files with date/time stamps.
    9. Spot check file contents and Keep data of each customer separate.
-   10. Use different credentials in different environments
+   10. Use different credentials in different environments.
-   11. Build in backups, log rotation, and data archival/deletion
+   11. Build in backups, log rotation, and data archival/deletion.
    <br /><br />

-I hope that conversation occurs sooner than later when personal insults are traded and relationships damaged, causing disruptive turnover that could have been avoided.
+I hope that at where you work, conversations occur sooner than later before personal insults are traded and relationships damaged, causing disruptive turnover that could have been avoided.

-My advice is to have a conversation about how to ensure that both cultures can co-exist by having mechanisms in place that can balance going too far either way.
+My advice is to plan those conversations about how to ensure that both cultures can co-exist by having mechanisms in place that can balance going too far either way.

 This means that when picking an estimate number, consider the time needed to address potential risks and the impact they can have.
 That's the contribution of Sustainers with experience.